bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 ## Developing the SDK

-Now that you have a broad vision of how the plugins work, let's take a look on how to develop the SDK.
+Now that you have a broad understanding of how the plugins work, let’s take a look at how to develop the SDK.

-**Motivation:** One can build a new feature to be used later on their plugin; Fix an error; Fix a wrong behavior in a feature, etc.
+**Motivation:** You might want to add a new feature to be used in a plugin, fix a bug, or correct an unexpected behavior in an existing feature.

-### Picturing the architecture
+### Understanding the Architecture

-First of all, here is a brief overview of the `bigbluebutton-html-plugin-sdk` relationship with the other components previous to any changes one could do (We are shortening the sdk's name from `bigbluebutton-html-plugin-sdk` to `plugin-sdk` and the `bigbluebutton-html5` to `bbb-html5`).
+Before making any changes, here's a brief overview of how `bigbluebutton-html-plugin-sdk` interacts with other components.
+From here on, we'll refer to `bigbluebutton-html-plugin-sdk` as `plugin-sdk` and `bigbluebutton-html5` as `bbb-html5`.

 ```mermaid
 graph